 Detailed Network Drive Metrics

-Detailed Network Drive metrics in the web UI and the Real-Time Console were introduced with ControlUp On-Premises (COP) version 8.8 and Hybrid Cloud 8.8 Maintenance Release.
-You can use this feature to display a detailed view of your mapped Windows network drives data metrics by using the Disks view in the web UI and the out-of-the-box Detailed Network Drive Info column preset in the Console.
+You can view Detailed Network Drive metrics in the VDI App and Real-Time DX Console.
+You can use this feature to display a detailed view of your mapped Windows network drives data metrics by using the Disks view in the VDI App and the out-of-the-box Detailed Network Drive Info column preset in the Console.

 The following article explains how to use this feature to more efficiently monitor the status of your network drives.

-Our 8.8 MR ControlUp Agent automatically detects the network drives of user sessions in your organization and monitors key metrics of their logical disks.
-The cuAgentHelper is a helper process that runs in a user session and enables the Agent to detect the network drives of a managed machine.
+ControlUp Agents automatically detect the network drives of user sessions in your organization and monitor key metrics of their logical disks.
+The cuAgentHelper is a helper process that runs in a user session and enables the agent to detect the network drives of a managed machine.
 This process is related to our Active Application feature.

 Enable Feature

-By default, the Detailed Network Drive metrics feature is disabled from version 8.8 MR onwards.
+By default, the Detailed Network Drive metrics feature is disabled.
 To enable the feature, you must use the registry settings below per agent.

 Enable Network Drive Metrics